search

 • Brightcove

-Go To your YouTube profile and check your YouTube studio page.
+Go to your YouTube or your YouTube studio page.
 Click the Go Live option in the upper right corner on the main page of YouTube:

 This will redirect you to YouTube Studio, where you can find the settings below.